 - Responding to comments to keep up the engagement

-- Coming up with SM campaign ideas – and launching them
+- Creating social media campaign ideas – and launching them

 - Reaching out to new potential customers through social media